thamtech/yii2-scheduler/README.md

 $ composer require thamtech/yii2-scheduler
 ```

-Now that the  package has been installed you need to configure the module in your application
+Now that the  package has been installed you need to configure the module in
+your application

+The `config/console.php` file (or the equivalent console config file if you are
-The `config/console.php` file should be updated to reflect the changes below
+using a different Yii project template) should be updated to reflect the changes
+below

 ```php
     'bootstrap' => ['log', 'scheduler'],
     'modules' => [